A Panda Campaign

 Declaration for the protection of children and young people

-We have the right to pursue life, liberty, learning, leisure, love and laughter
+Children have the right to pursue life, liberty, learning, leisure, love and laughter

-A Departure from principles of public health
+A departure from principles of public health

 The response to the COVID-19 pandemic in many countries has included policies with no scientific justification and no cost-benefit consideration.
 Lockdowns, prolonged school closures, mass testing, contact tracing, extensive social distancing and mask wearing in the general population mark a drastic departure from pre-COVID-19 public health guidelines and pandemic preparedness plans (Inglesby et al., 2006; WHO, 2019).